oracle-livelabs/developer/java-management/sandbox-labs/install-management-agent-script/install-management-agent-script.md

 ## Introduction

-This lab walks you through the steps to set up Java Management Service and Management Agent plugins on your OCI compute instance host using the installation script to allow Java Usage Tracking and Lifecycle Management by the Java Management Service (JMS).
+This lab walks you through the steps to set up Java Management Service (JMS) and Management Agent plugins on your OCI compute instance host using the installation script.
+JMS allows Java Usage Tracking and Lifecycle Management.

 Estimated Time: 15 minutes